thomasWeise/aitoa-code/README.md

 ## Introduction

-In this repository, we provide examples for the book "An Introduction to Optimization Algorithms".
+In this repository, we provide example source codes for the book "An Introduction to Optimization Algorithms".
+With the book, I try to provide an introduction in optimization, optimization algorithms, and, in particular, metaheuristics.

+The book is available in the following formats:

+1. As [pdf](http://thomasweise.github.io/aitoa/aitoa.pdf), for reading on the computer and/or printing, if you must.
+2. As [epub](http://thomasweise.github.io/aitoa/aitoa.epub), for reading on mobile phones or other handheld devices (although the conversion to this format is not yet working nicely).

 ## License